jordansybesma/KeyAttendance/docs/server.md

 * `/etc/nginx/sites-available/key_api_nginx.conf` contains the configuration settings for the server.

 ### uWSGI

 [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) acts as an [intermediary](https://stackoverflow.com/questions/38601440/what-is-the-point-of-uwsgi) between the web server, nginx, and the web application, django.
 This provides extra scalability and more robustness in handling requests.
-For more information, see [this explanation](https://www.fullstackpython.com/wsgi-servers.html).
+For more information, see [this explanation](https://www.fullstackpython.com/wsgi-servers.html) on why uWSGI is useful, and [this documentation](https://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html) on how nginx, uWSGI and django integrate together.

 #### Important Files